RedHatQE/cinch/docs/source/user_files.rst

 Motivation
 ----------

-Anyone using Cinch to provision either a Jenkins master os slave may have the need to perform configuration to the system that exceeds the ability of Cinch to reasonably include support for within these playbooks.
+Anyone using Cinch to provision either a Jenkins master or slave may have the need to perform configuration to the system that exceeds the ability of Cinch to reasonably include support for within these playbooks.
 These could cover nearly any aspect of system administration, monitoring, configuration, and setup.
 For